Lyft IPO could benefit diverse group of investors

 U.S. automaker General Motors Co (GM.N) is one likely beneficiary.

-Since it was founded as Zimride in 2007, Lyft has raised more than $2.6 billion (1.95 billion pounds) from more than 40 venture and corporate investors, the most prominent being Detroit-based GM, which acquired a 9-percent stake in early 2016 for $500 million.
+Since it was founded as Zimride in 2007, Lyft has raised more than $2.6 billion from more than 40 venture and corporate investors, the most prominent being Detroit-based GM, which acquired a 9-percent stake in early 2016 for $500 million.

 Ford Motor Co (F.N) Executive Chairman Bill Ford, whose company on Wednesday announced a partnership with Lyft, holds a financial stake though his private venture capital firm Fontinalis Partners.